menandmice/micetro_docs/guides/implementation/mfa_azure.rst

 Installation/Setup
 ------------------
 Setting up the Application (Microsoft Entra ID)
-    To begin the configuration process, you'll need to set up an application within Entra ID.
+    To begin the configuration process, you'll need to set up an application within Microsoft Entra ID.
 This step will provide you with the necessary properties required for configuration.

-Microsoft Entra ID
     If you're running Central in High Availability (HA) mode, it's recommended to disable the service on one of the services.
 During this configuration, ensure you capture the credentials from Entra ID.

 Permissions
-    To be able to fetch the user's profile information and group memberships, the application requires the following permissions:
+    To fetch the user's profile information and group memberships, the application requires the following permissions:

-.. list-table:: Microsoft Graph
+.. list-table:: Microsoft Graph API
    :widths: 20 20 20 20 20
    :header-rows: 1